yao-laboratory/MotifCluster/README.md

 # Tools for other Methods
 ## Method a :  direct DBSCAN without groups
 ### Description:
-* This function can run the single DBSCAN result
+* This displays the results for the direct DBSCAN method.
 ### Step 1:
 ### Overview: